ykd27/Book-Shopping-Cart/README.md

    - MS SQL (Database)
    - Entity Framework Core (ORM)
    - Bootstrap (frontend)
-#### Note ⚠️
-There is **no admin panel** for adding the products.
-Since I've already built multiple tutorials on CRUD related projects, so I do not want to waste the time to create the data entry system.
-I have directly added data to the database.
-[Needed data is provided in scripts in this doc](https://github.com/rd003/BookShoppingCart-Mvc/blob/master/README.md#data-entry-).
-If you are new to .net then I will recommend you to follow the full playlist of this project to understand the working.

 #### Video tutorial 📺
    [Youtube playlist](https://www.youtube.com/watch?v=R4ZLWD89R5w&list=PLP8UhDwXI7f_8r2Rbt7GNwf7eXZqUu_p4)

 ## How to run the project? 🌐
-I am assuming that, you have already installed **Visual Studio 2022** (It is the latest as of march,2024) and **MS SQL Server Management Studio** (I am using mssql server 2022 as of march,2024).
-Now, follow the following steps.

 1. Open command prompt.
 Go to a directory where you want to clone this project.
 Use this command to clone the project.
    ```
      git clone https://github.com/rd003/BookShoppingCart-Mvc